 Waking Up to Deep Memory

 I got to John’s about an hour later.
 His son Logan came over to see Uncle David before he went back to college near Seattle.
 We sat and talked about Mom and all kinds of things for about three hours.
+In that time John reminded me that this very day was the anniversary of Gordon’s passing 10 years earlier.

+I could feel goosebumps rising.
+So that is why I came over!
+So that is why I was playing the piano.
+Some part of me knew, and was called.
 How could I forget that, I thought, running through my memories of the afternoon and being Mom’s memory?
-Yet here I was, not remembering something this big—but yet not forgetting either, for part of my psyche knew that being with Mom, and being with John and Ann on this day was what I most wanted to do.
+Yet here I was, not remembering something this big—but yet not forgetting either, for part of my psyche knew that being with Mom, and with John and Ann, on this particular day was where I needed to be.

-I think that is the channel my Mom is on now.
-It feels like the big channel, the one produced by Great Spirit and all it’s manifestations.
+I think that is the same channel my Mom is on now.
+It feels like the big channel, the one produced by Great Spirit and all its manifestations.
 It emerges in the very face of the unpredictable and the uncertain.
 It is the gift that comes when the rest of life begins falling apart.